piyueh/geoclaw-neck-test/README.md

 ### 2.1.
 Topography

-The topography is a made-up.
+The topography is made-up.
 Its spatial resolution is 1m by 1m.
-The inflow region is an inclined flat surface with an angle of 5 degree.
-The inclined region spans from x=0 to x=60m.
+The inflow region is an inclined flat surface with an angle of 5 degrees and spans from x=0 to x=60m.
 This provides required gravity to drive the flow.
-A channel with a converging entrance and a diverging exit is in the middle of the whole topography.
-And it begins from approximately x=21.5m to x=138.5m.
+A channel with a converging entrance and a diverging exit is in the middle of the whole topography, beginning from approximately x=21.5m to x=138.5m.
-The width of the moddle section of the channel is 3m.
-Part of the channel entrance is located in the inclined region, while its middle and rear sections are at horizontal level.
+The width of the middle section of the channel is 3m.
+Part of the channel entrance is located in the inclined region, while its central and rear sections are at horizontal level.
 There is a pool-like feature after the exit of the channel.
 The purpose of the pool is to collect the fluid, and hence the flow will not touch the computational boundaries.
 This should eliminate the effect of boundary conditions.

-The topgraphy data will be created when the `setup.py` script is executed.
-To create 2D and 3D plots of the topography, after executing `setup.py`, execute `$ python plot_topo.py`.
+The `setup.py` script creates the topography data.
+To create 2D and 3D plots of the topography, execute `$ python plot_topo.py` after running `setup.py`.

 *2D plot of the topography*